Ranked! The 10 best goalkeepers in the world

 7. Ederson (Manchester City)

 It’s difficult to remember a goalkeeper emerging quite as impressively as Ederson.
-The year 2017 was a breakthrough one for the Brazilian net-minder, who earned a €40m move to Manchester City that summer and became the second-most expensive goalkeeper in history.
+Last year was a breakthrough one for the Brazilian net-minder, who earned a €40m move to Manchester City in the summer and became the second most expensive goalkeeper in history.